superyuuki/yuukomponent/readme.md

 ### Replicating Crackshot

-Here is YuuKomponent acting as a gun plugin.
+Here is YuuKomponent acting as a gun addonContext.

 In your components file